claragrabel/Masters_Thesis/code_linux/HPC_Commands_Navigation.md

 # exiting a screen session
     # type exit or press Ctrl-d until all shells in the session are closed

+# delete a screen when detached
+screen -S session_name_or_id -X quit

+# terminate all screen sessions
+pkill screen

 ```